-A new scaling model for cyclic polymers was presented and applied to literature SANS data.
+Conclusions.- A new scaling model for cyclic polymers was presented and applied to literature SANS data.
 The new analysis procedure can characterize fundamental structural and thermodynamic features associated with cyclic macromolecules.
-It was demonstrated that cyclic structures, regardless of their size and molar mass, can be characterized by $\phi{br} = 0.50$ as predicted by the model.
-This approach results not only in an effective description of the cyclic structures in general, but also pin-points problems with traditional approaches in the literature, viz. the Casassa form factor [9] for cyclic macromolecules.
-With the advent of new catalyst systems for the synthesis of cyclic polymers on an industrial scale [8], the mole fraction branches approach could result in a new and effective route to obtain routine characterization of these structures.
-It is also hoped that this approach could also be used to further our understanding of a variety of cyclic structures encountered in biomolecules as well as synthetic cyclic molecules.
+It was demonstrated that cyclic structures, regardless of their size and molar mass, can be characterized by $\phi{br} = 0.5$ as predicted by the model.
+This approach results not only in an effective description of the cyclic structures in general, but also pin-points problems with traditional approaches in the literature, viz. the Casassa form factor [9].
+With the advent of new catalyst systems for the synthesis of cyclic polymers on an industrial scale [8], this scaling approach could result in a new and effective route to obtain routine characterization of these structures.
+It is also hoped that this approach could be used to further our understanding of a variety of cyclic structures encountered in biomolecules as well as synthetic cyclic molecules.